February 28, 2018

 A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.

 Consider adding a design architect role to your next project.
-When architectural discipline is incorporated into the process of designing application user interfaces, digital teams will improve time-to-market cycles, bring greater focus to team contributors, and see their systems of human-digital experience deliver sustainable user and business value.
+When architectural discipline is incorporated into the UI design process, digital teams will improve time-to-market cycles, bring greater focus to team contributors, and deliver sustainable user and business value.